 I was happy when Sigma Technology was looking for a person with my expertise, and I am glad to be part of the Sigma team.

 I am super excited about my current assignment at DNV, Norway.
 The energy domain is new to me, and it is more exciting to learn a new business.

 Most of my projects are PoC/Pilot projects in the green energy domain.
 I will talk about one of my PoC projects where I am developing an MVP focusing on integrating data and apps on Azure that can seamlessly communicate with one another, workflow automation, and improving collaboration.
 Here I extract data from on-premises UI screens and deploy python algorithms into web apps with the help of Docker on Azure.
 Thereby users don’t need to worry about anything on installation/packaging.
 Endpoints are given to easily access required information, and user-friendly menus are a great experience for users.

 How do you see the evolution of data engineering in your industry?

 I foresee data engineering will evolve more on plug-In-based customization.
 No-code and low-code are gaining traction, and more advanced automation technologies will dominate data platforms.
 I also see a future in Microsoft product platforms.
 Microsoft has a wide range of training and free resources to learn.
-It would be good to use available resources and upskill one to be relevant in the industry.
+Using available resources and upskilling one to be relevant in the industry would be good.